Marketing support for busy teams and independent businesses.

 I’ve worked in marketing for 10 years, moving from agency life to freelancing in 2023.

-You have one person who can step in, understand your business, and support your marketing across your website, content, and day-to-day work — without the need to hire or manage a full team.
+You have one person who can step in, understand your business, and support your marketing across your website, content, and day-to-day work.
+You get the help you need without hiring or putting additional strain on your current team.

 If your marketing has been building up or sitting for a while, I can help you move things forward.